tlswg/draft-ietf-tls-ticketrequest/draft-ietf-tls-ticketrequests.md

 use tickets when resuming future connections.
 This document describes a mechanism by which clients may specify the desired number of tickets needed for future connections.
-This extension aims to provide a means for servers to determine the number of tickets to generate as a means of reducing ticket waste, while simultaneously priming clients for future connection attempts.
+This extension aims to provide a means for servers to determine the number of tickets to generate in order to reduce ticket waste, while simultaneously priming clients for future connection attempts.

 --- middle